Marcelo Alcantara Holanda +

 Figures 4 and 5 show PCV CYCLES.

 Figure 4.
-Pressure Controlled Ventilation (PCV) mechanical breathing cycles.
-Ti has been modified in the first, second and third cycles to 0.5, 1.0 and 1.5 seconds, respectively.
-Note the significant increase in VT in the second cycle compared to the frist one and the minimum additional increase in the third cycle.
-The "delta" of applied pressure above PEEP was kept constant at 15cmH2O, generating a maximum airway pressure of 20cmH2O (dashed line).
-The difference between the airway pressure of the ventilator and alveolar pressure of the patient determines the inspiratory flow, which always presents a pattern of deceleration rather than constant.
-When 4-6 time constants of the respiratory system are reached, the inspiratory flow approaches or even zero due to the equalization of the alveolar pressure with the airway pressure at the end of inspiration.
+Pressure Controlled Ventilation (PCV), controlled cycles.
+The main ventilator settings are the inspiratory airway pressure applied above PEEP (ΔP) and the inspiratory time (Ti).
+Ti has been modified in the first, second, and third cycles to 0.5, 1.0, and 1.5 seconds, respectively.
+Note the significant increase in VT in the second cycle compared to the first one and the minimum additional increase in the third cycle.
+The ΔP applied above PEEP was kept constant at 15cmH2O, generating a maximum airway pressure of 20cmH2O (dashed line).
+The difference between the airway pressure of the ventilator and the alveolar pressure of the patient’s lungs determines the inspiratory flow, which always presents a pattern of deceleration rather than constant.

 Figure 5.
-Pressure Controlled Ventilation (PCV) respiratory cycles.
-Ti was set to 1s while the "delta" pressure above the PEEP was modified to a sequence of 15, 20 and 25cmH2O.
-Note that the VT and alveolar pressures rise.
+Pressure Controlled Ventilation (PCV) controlled cycles.
+Ti was set to 1s while the ΔP applied above PEEP was modified to a sequence of 15, 20, and 25cmH2O.
+Note that the VT and alveolar pressures rise due to the higher ΔP.

 One can observe that the determination of VT in cycles with constant airway pressure can be done indirectly, by varying the Ti (in Figure 4), or changing the "delta" pressure above PEEP in the airways (Figure 5), or both.
 It is important to note that respiratory cycles in PCV do not guarantee the values of alveolar pressure since this is determined by the relationship between the VT and the static compliance of the respiratory system.
 Usually one can adjust the Ti at a given value, 0.6 to 1.2s for example, and setting it the "delta" pressure above PEEP until achieving a certain desired VT.